 Children with marasmus, kwashiorkor or marasmic kwashiorkor have severe malnutrition.
 These different forms of severe malnutrition are often considered together as their causes are similar and they are managed in the same way.

 Children with severe malnutrition have signs of marasmus or kwashiorkor or both.

 These different forms of malnutrition are identified by the child’s weight-for-age, the degree of wasting, and by the presence or absence of oedema of the feet.
 In addition to examining and measuring these children, it is important to also obtain as detailed a dietary history as possible.

 4-22 Why is it important to detect underweight-for-age children?

 Marasmus and kwashiorkor are always preceded by ‘underweight-for-age’.
 Therefore, it is important to identify these children and address their nutritional problems before they become worse.

 This is the commonest form of severe malnutrition.
-The child’s weight is far below the 3rd centile and lies below 60% of the 50th centile (the ‘marasmus line’).
+The child’s weight is below the -3 line and they have a very low MUAC.
 These children usually appear very thin (severely wasted) and are often ill.
 They do not have oedema.
 Marasmus is usually due to starvation or severe illness such as malabsorption or AIDS.